jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 ## Understanding the Plugin System

 Plugins in M<>M Relay are Python classes that extend what the relay can do.
+Think of them as mini-applications that can:

+- Respond to commands from Meshtastic devices or Matrix rooms
+- Store and retrieve data about nodes and users
+- Send automated responses or notifications
+- Process telemetry data and generate reports

-All plugins inherit from a shared base class called `BasePlugin`.
-This class provides essential methods and utilities for message handling, logging, and data persistence.
-By using `BasePlugin` as your starting point, you can create plugins that interact with either the Meshtastic meshnet, Matrix rooms, or both.
+All plugins inherit from a shared base class called `BasePlugin`, which provides the essential tools you need: logging, data storage, message handling, and configuration management.

 ### Structure of the Base Plugin